 Chapter 8.
-Clean Fuels Program
+Clean Fuels Outlets Program

-➡§ 2300.
+§ 2300.
 Definitions.

-(a) The following definitions apply to Chapter 8.

-(1) "Affiliate" means any person who owns or controls, is owned or controlled by, or is under common ownership and control with, another person.

-(2) "CEC" means the Energy Resources, Conservation and Development Commission.

-(3) "Clean alternative fuel" means any fuel used as the certification fuel in a low-emission vehicle, other than the primary gasoline or diesel fuel used in exhaust emission certification testing pursuant to the ARB's "California Exhaust Emission Standards and Test Procedures for 1988 Through 2000 Model Passenger Cars, Light-Duty Trucks and Medium Duty Vehicles" as incorporated by reference in Title 13, California Code of Regulations, section 1960.1, or "California Exhaust Emission Standards and Test Procedures for 2001 and Subsequent Model Passenger Cars, Light-Duty Trucks and Medium-Duty Vehicles" as incorporated by reference in Title 13, California Exhaust Emission Standards and Test Procedures for 2001 and Subsequent Model Passenger Cars, Light-Duty Trucks and Medium-Duty Vehicles" as incorporated by reference in Title 13, California Code of Regulations, section 1961.

-(4) "CNG" means compressed natural gas.

-(4.3) "Compliance year" means the 12 month period running from May 1 through April 30.

-(4.7) "Dedicated vehicle" means a low-emission vehicle designed and engineered to be operated solely on a clean alternative fuel, and not on gasoline or any mixture of gasoline and the clean alternative fuel.

-(5) "Designated clean fuel" means any clean alternative fuel other than electricity.
+- (a) The following definitions apply to Chapter 8. - (1) "Affiliate" means any person who owns or controls, is owned or controlled by, or is under common ownership and control with, another person. - (2)(1) "CEC" means the State Energy Resources, Conservation and Development-Commission. - (3)(2) "Clean alternative fuel" and "clean fuel" means any fuel used as the certification fuel in a lowzero-emission vehicle, other than the primary gasoline or diesel fuel used in exhaust emission certification testing pursuant to the ARB's "California Exhaust Emission Standards and Test Procedures for 1988 Through 2000 Model Passenger Cars, Light-Duty Trucks and Medium-Duty Vehicles" as incorporated by reference in Title 13, California Code of Regulations, section 1960.1, or "California Exhaust Emission Standards and Test Procedures for 2001 and Subsequent Model Passenger Cars, Light-Duty Trucks and Medium-Duty Vehicles" as incorporated by reference in Title 13, California Code of Regulations, section 1961. - (4) "CNG" means compressed natural gas. - (4.13) (3) "Compliance year" means the 12 month period running from May 1 through April 30.
+January 1 through December 31. - (4.7) "Dedicated clean fuel vehicle" means a lowzero-emission vehicle designed and engineered to be operated solely on a clean alternative fuel., and not on gasoline or any mixture of gasoline and the clean alternative fuel. - (5) "Designated clean fuel" means any clean alternative fuel as determined by the Executive Officer pursuant to section 2303(a). other than electricity.